-On September 9 1943, the head of the Nazi German occupation forces of the Greek island of Zakynthos, following orders from Berlin as part of Adolf Hitler’s Final Solution, summoned the mayor, Loukas Karrer, to his office.
+On September 9 1943, the head of the Nazi German occupation forces on the Greek island of Zakynthos, following orders from Berlin as part of Adolf Hitler’s Final Solution, summoned local mayor Loukas Karrer to his office.

 He demanded a list of all Jews on the island in order for their ultimate round up and deportation.
 He asked him to return with the list in 24 hours.

-The mayor left the meeting and immediately consulted with Metropolitan Chrysostomos, the island’s Greek Orthodox leader and together, they devised a plan that would ultimately go down in history as one of the most positive moments of one of mankind’s most darkest periods.
+The mayor left the meeting and immediately consulted with Metropolitan Chrysostomos, the island’s Greek Orthodox leader.
+Together they devised a plan that would ultimately go down in history as one of the most positive moments of one of mankind’s most darkest periods.

-Within 24 hours a plan was devised and implemented that would hide every single member of the island’s Jewish community— all 275 people— in homes and villages throughout the island.
+Their plan was to hide every single member of the island’s Jewish community— all 275 people— in homes and villages throughout the island.

 According to local legend and stories from survivors, not a single resident objected and everyone worked secretly to ensure the safety of their Jewish compatriots, whose families had lived on the island for more than 500 years.